anton-mitune/obsidian-journal-visualizer/docs/features/FEA002-yearly-tracker.md

 **User Story:** As a note author, I want to navigate between different years in the yearly tracker (previous/next year buttons and/or year selector), so that I can view historical tracking data and see how my note's relevance has changed over time.

 ### Requirement 3 - Additional info on hover
 **User Story:** As a note author, I want to see a short summary about the backlinks when I hover over a day in the yearly tracker, so that I can understand how many backlinks were made from what line of daily notes on that specific day.
+It should use a simple aria hidden tooltip so it stays discrete.

+### Requirement 4 - shortcut to watched note
+**User Story:** As a note author, I want to be able to click on the title of the note being tracked in the yearly tracker component header to quickly open that note, so that I can easily access and edit the note without needing to search for it manually.

+### Requirement 5 - shortcut to journal entry
+**User Story:** As a note author, I want to be able to click on a day in the yearly tracker that has backlinks to quickly open the corresponding daily note for that day, so that I can easily review the context in which my note was linked.

 ### Assumptions and rules
 - the yearly tracker displays all days from January 1st to December 31st of the selected year (defaults to current year)